broadinstitute/gatk/README.md

 * Starting with the beta release, a zip archive with everything you need to run GATK4 can be downloaded for each release from the [github releases page](https://github.com/broadinstitute/gatk/releases).

 * Starting with the beta release, you can download a GATK4 docker image from [our dockerhub repository](https://hub.docker.com/r/broadinstitute/gatk/)
+    * Within the docker image, run gatk-launch commands as usual from the default startup directory (/gatk).

 ## <a name="building">Building GATK4</a>